tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF-CMA.

-In dual-certificate deployments where the client requires both a traditional and a PQC chain, the SUF-CMA property is likewise not achieved once the traditional algorithm is broken.
+In dual certificate deployments where the client requires both a traditional and a PQC chain, the SUF-CMA property is likewise not achieved once the traditional algorithm is broken.